TheHyperEF/Manes-project/README.md

 # Manes-project
 Just a joke.
-Simple authorization with datebase.
+Simple authorization with database.